SalmanDMA/alternatif-blog-fe/README.md

 [![On Process](https://img.shields.io/badge/build-on_process-blue)](https://github.com/SalmanDMA/alternatif-blog-api)
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

-Welcome to Alternatif API!
+Welcome to Alternatif WEB!
 This is a website where you can showcase all of your creations.
 It's a fun and exciting platform where you can learn and grow together.
 Feel free to share your work and explore what others have to offer.

 ## Features

-Here are some features of Alternatif API:
+Here are some features of Alternatif WEB:

 - Showcase your work and projects ( cooming soon )
 - Learn from other creators